Section 1. Responsibilities

-- The Council consists of the dean of the Graduate School or a representative designated by the dean, who chairs the Council but votes only to break a tie; the president of the UGA Graduate Student Association, one of whom is the president of the GSA (graduate student representatives are voting members and may serve up to three 1-year terms); and the following elected members, one-third of whom are chosen each year:
+- The Council consists of the dean of the Graduate School or a representative designated by the dean, who chairs the Council but votes only to break a tie; three elected representatives of the UGA Graduate Student Association, one of whom is the president of the GSA (graduate student representatives are voting members and may serve up to three 1-year terms); and the following elected members, one-third of whom are chosen:

 - College of Agricultural & Environmental Sciences;